go-monk/playing-with-tls/README.md

 Physical        | Cables, radio, optical
 ```

 (This is the TCP/IP networking model which is simpler than the OSI model.
-However, if you like pizza and sausages, the OSI model is easy to remember: Please Do Not Throw The Sausage Pizza Away :-)
+However, the OSI model layers are not that hard to remember, just Please Do Not Throw The Sausage Pizza Away :-)

+Now, let's play with it a bit instead of just reading the theory.

 ## TCP